bennylope/django-organizations/README.rst

   user can have only one OrganizationUser object per Organization)
 * Add permissions to OrganizationUser
 * Include an optional welcome message from the sender
+* Allow pools of multiple registration and invitation backends

 Notes
 -----